jsgf/hg-alloy/README.md

 ![Manifestly messy](images/v3-0.png)

-Ew, the Manifests have parents, but they're completely uncoupled from their corresponding Changsets.
+Ew, the Manifests have parents, but they're completely uncoupled from their corresponding Changesets.
 (Not to mention Manifest0's self parenthood, and Manifest1 and 2's mutual parenthood.)

 Let's add some more preconditions for `commit`: